Al Parker

 Al Parker (born Andrew Robert Okun; June 25, 1952 – August 17, 1992) was a gay American porn star, producer, and director.
 He died from complications of AIDS at the age of 40.

 Early career

 Parker was born in Natick, Massachusetts.
 After arriving in California, he was employed by Hugh Hefner at the Playboy Mansion West as a butler.
 His career in gay film started when he was "discovered" by Rip Colt, founder of Colt Studios.
 Colt gave him the performance name "Al Parker."

 Parker began his filmmaking career when he signed with Brentwood Studios.
 He initially made short loop films shot on 8 mm reels.
+He also starred in films by Bijou Video, such as Games, Turbo Charge, and Turned On.

 Surge Studios

 Parker was a producer, director, and actor.
 His company, Surge Studios, produced "theme" gay adult features, not just short loops.
 Many of the films were shot at Parker's home in Hermosa Beach, California.
 Surge Studios was one of the first studios to mandate safe sex practices when AIDS appeared.